-Spain asserts direct rule over Catalans
+Spain takes charge of Catalan government

 Thousands celebrated the declaration of independence on the streets of Barcelona, Catalonia's regional capital.

-As the outcome of the vote became clear, people popped open cava, the local sparkling wine.

-The same crowds that cheered each Yes vote from Catalan MPs were reportedly booing Mr Rajoy as he made his announcement.
+The same crowds that cheered each Yes vote from Catalan MPs reportedly booed Mr Rajoy as he made his announcement.

-There have been pro-unity demonstrations too, with protesters in Barcelona waving Spanish flags and denouncing Catalan independence.
+There were pro-unity demonstrations too, with protesters in Barcelona waving Spanish flags and denouncing Catalan independence.
+A large pro-unity rally is expected in Madrid on Saturday.

 How did we get here?